 To estimate the cost of the energy consumption calculated in each of the categories above, the models use unit costs from the WBS component cost database.
 These unit costs represent national averages for each fuel (electricity, natural gas and diesel) obtained from the U.S. Department of Energy's Energy Information Administration.
-Because energy costs are highly variable, users can change these energy unit costs, if desired, in the WBS cost database.
+Because energy costs are highly variable, users can change these energy unit costs, if desired, in the data extracted from the WBS cost database.